_SNDRAW

 - _SNDRAW is designed for continuous play.
 It will not produce any sound until a significant number of samples have been queued.
 No sound is played if only a few samples are queued.

-- Ensure that _SNDRAWLEN is comfortably above 0 (until you've actually finished playing sound).
-If you are getting occasional unintended random clicks, this generally means that _SNDRAWLEN has dropped to 0.
+- Ensure that _SNDRAWLEN is comfortably above 0 (until you've finished playing sound).
+If you get occasional unintended random clicks, this generally means that _SNDRAWLEN has dropped to 0.

 - _SNDRAW is not intended to queue up many minutes worth of sound.
 It will probably work but will chew up a lot of memory (and if it gets swapped to disk, your sound could be interrupted abruptly).